Eastern Medicine and Yin Yoga:

 - We will be in touch in a couple of weeks prior to the start date of the training with additional training details.

 This training will empower teachers to offer practical tools that yoga teachers can apply to their own lives and to their yin and yang teaching.
 The time we will spend in class is an opportunity for teachers to become rooted in ancient practices.
 We will draw a connection between how to fuel sustainable, and healthy bodies, hearts, and minds through the energetic eastern lineage perspective.
-This yin yoga and eastern medicine immersion will be a deep dive into understanding your own neurochemistry so you can actively participate in your wellbeing and vitality.
-This 25 hour program is designed to be an immersion into the experience of yin.
-The training is designed for yin yoga teachers, experienced yoga teachers, acupuncturists, massage therapists, and anyone else with a sincere interest in learning about yin yoga and eastern medicine.
+This yin yoga and energy body immersion will be a deep dive into understanding your own neurochemistry so you can actively participate in your wellbeing and vitality.
+This 25 hour program is designed to be an immersion into the experience of yin and the energy body through the Traditional Chinese Medicine map.
+The training is designed for yin yoga teachers, experienced yoga teachers, acupuncturists, massage therapists, and anyone else with a sincere interest in learning about yin yoga, meridians, and the energy body.

 We highly recommend individuals seeking to teach yin yoga study and enroll in 50+ hours of yin yoga focused teacher training.
 There are several excellent programs we would be happy to recommend to you.
 Please reach out if you are interested in learning more!